A rookie season can be filled with so much hope, promise and a new beginning that can have an NFL player feeling at the top of the world.

 "As football players we always want to be macho and do things by ourselves.
 It's a learning experience having to depend on someone else.
 It was great having him here helping me in the normal day to day stuff."

-While he wasn’t able to do anything on the field, Williams used last year to learn as much of the defense as possible.
+USING HIS TIME WISELYWhile he wasn't able to do anything on the field, Williams used last year to learn as much of the defense as possible.
 He went to meetings, studied the playbook and watched film whenever he could.

 "I couldn't play, but I got better mentally, better in the classroom just watching film," said Williams.
 "There were some pros and cons.
 I would have loved to have played.
 I wouldn't say it was a disappointing first season.
 It was just a stepping stone and something for me to grow from."